 Cenergistic to successfully implement a program of behavioral changes allowing DMACC to expand its' efforts as an energy-efficient, eco-friendly organization.
 DMACC has adopted and implemented the DMACC Energy Conservation Guidelines to educate and assist all faculty, staff and students in helping to reduce our utility consumption.
 Please take a moment to review the

-The DMACC Energy Conservation Program has reduced over-all utility consumption by $1,575,000 to date with our monthly savings averaging 24% each of the last 28 months.
+The DMACC Energy Conservation Program has reduced over-all utility consumption by $1,803,000 to date with our monthly savings averaging 24% over the last 32 months..
 In recognition of our success Cenergistic awarded DMACC an Energy Excellence Award in September of 2015 for reaching $1 million in energy savings.
 Each year our energy program continually works to improve upon our operating efficiency.
 With the continued efforts of DMACC students, faculty, and staff we are steadily moving towards our next $1 million in energy savings.
 As an Energy Star Partner, the DMACC Energy Conservation Program strives to a leader in energy conservation both in central Iowa and across the state.

 DMACC has established itself as an institutional leader in higher education dedicated to reducing its' utility costs and carbon footprint through a variety of successful energy conservation measures.
 Please take time to browse the many links provided in the highlighted link on this page.
 Thank you for doing your part in helping DMACC to reduce our energy consumption.